Rod Structures and Patching Matrices: a review: The inverse problem

 This is the problem of obtaining $P$ from the data, i.e. from the rod structure and the asymptotics, rather than from the metric.
 It was solved for four-dimensional AF with 2 nodes in \cite{F,FW} and for some five-dimensional cases in \cite{NM2}.

-Let us first note some general properties of $P(z)$: it can't have a double pole off the axis because this would be a double zero in $f$, i.e. $f$ and $df$ with a common zero which forces the Killing vector $K$ to vanish everywhere; a double pole of $P$ on the axis gives a space-time singularity because the splitting process will fail there; by the splitting process, a simple pole in $P$ off the axis or at a complex $z$ also gives rise to a space-time singularity.
-We conclude that the only singularities in $P$ are simple poles at the nodes.
-If these are located at $z=a_i,i=1,\ldots,n$ then every entry in $P$ is a rational function with denominator
+Let us first note some general properties of $P(z)$ for a regular toric Ricci-flat metric with one of the asymptotic forms of AF/ALF/ALE: I claim it can't have poles off the axis as these would correspond to space-time singularities, and it can only have first-order poles on the axis at the nodes, by regularity.
+Justification of these claims will appear in a forthcoming article.
+If the nodes are located at $z=a_i,i=1,\ldots,n$ then every entry in $P$ is a rational function with denominator

 Furthermore the degrees of the numerators are fixed by the asymptotic conditions.

 I've made no mention of this, but it is known how to recognise (and therefore attempt to remove) conical singularities in this formalism: see p121 in \cite{F}.